mikrono/tModLoaderWiki_kr_ko/Basic-Projectile.md

 ## projectile.damage
 A commons mistake is setting projectile.damage in `SetDefaults`, this does not work, as the damage value a projectile has is always overwritten by the value passed into `Projectile.NewProjectile` when the projectile is spawned.
 Usually the item or the npc spawning the item will influence the damage.

+## drawOffsetX, drawOriginOffsetY, drawOffsetX
+These are ModProjectile fields related to properly centering a hitbox to a sprite.
+Read [Drawing and Collision](#drawing-and-collision) for more info.

 # Other Hooks/Methods
 The [ModProjectile documentation](http://blushiemagic.github.io/tModLoader/html/class_terraria_1_1_mod_loader_1_1_mod_projectile.html) lists many other hooks/methods you will want to use to make your projectile unique.
 For example, if you'd like to apply a debuff when the projectile hits, you would use `OnHitNPC`.
 To do something when the projectile hits a tile, use `OnTileCollide`.
 See the documentation and usages in ExampleMod to see how to properly use them.